International Mathematical Olympiad selection process: Japan

-In Japan, Japan Mathematical Olympiad (JMO) is held every year.
-JMO has two rounds: the first one in January and the second one in February.
-The best 20 scorers in JMO are invited to the spring training camp in March.
+In Japan, the Japan Mathematical Olympiad (JMO) is held every year.
+JMO has two rounds: the first one in November and the second one in February.
+The Junior Japan Mathematical Olympiad (JJMO) is also held for middle-schoolers.
+The best 20 scorers in JMO, as well as the best 5 scorers in JJMO, are invited to the spring training camp in March.
 The top six students in several tests at this camp are selected for the national team.

+Kosovo

+In Kosovo, there are many stages to the selection process: